Skip to content

 • Violation notice issued.
 One of the statutory templates, with required inputs validated before send and an affidavit of mailing generated on dispatch.

 • Hearing scheduled inside the legal window.
-The platform refuses to schedule a hearing fewer than 14 days after the violation notice — because §718.303 requires fourteen days' notice and an opportunity to be heard.
-We catch this at scheduling time, not after the fine is challenged.
+RecordGuards keeps a hearing from being set fewer than 14 days after the violation notice — because §718.303 requires fourteen days' notice and an opportunity to be heard.
+We catch it at scheduling time, not after the fine is challenged — protecting the owner's right to be heard.

 • Committee identity locked.
 The committee that votes has to be the committee that was noticed.
-Panel-identity drift blocks the imposition.
+If the seated, attested, and voting panels don't match, the imposition is blocked — the platform won't impose a fine on a drifted panel.

 • Opportunity to be heard logged.
 Hearing record, attendance, owner statement, committee vote — all written to a single hearing-record PDF.

 • Majority of the committee, not majority of votes cast.
-Fines cannot be imposed without a majority of the seated fining committee confirming.
-The platform enforces the distinction.
+Florida statute requires a majority of the seated fining committee to confirm before a fine is imposed.
+The platform makes the distinction explicit — and won't proceed past it without the right count.

 • Fine ledger stops at the statutory cap.
 Per-day accrual halts where §718.303 says it halts.
 The platform will not let you accrue past it.